Data model

 description longtext Activity description

-recovery_time_objective int signed RTO, Target time for activity recovery
+recovery_time_objective int signed RTO, Recovery Time Objective

-maximum_tolerable_downtime int signed Maximum Tolerable Disturbance Duration
+maximum_tolerable_downtime int signed Maximum tolerable downtime

-recovery_point_objective int signed RPO, Data Restore Time Point
+recovery_point_objective int signed RPO, Recovery Point Objective

-maximum_tolerable_data_loss int signed Maximum Allowable Data Loss
+maximum_tolerable_data_loss int signed Maximum tolerable Data Loss

 drp_link varchar(255) Link (URL) to the DRP